turanszkij/WickedEngine/README.md

 ### How to build:

 #### Windows
-To build Wicked Engine for Windows 10, use Visual Studio and the provided solution file. <b>Make sure that you have the latest Windows SDK and updated operating system</b>.
+To build Wicked Engine for Windows 10, use Visual Studio and the provided `WickedEngine.sln` solution file.
 There are a couple of projects that you can run up front: Editor, Tests and Template.
 You just have to set either as startup project and press F5 in Visual Studio to build and run.
 For optimal performance, choose `Release` mode, for the best debugging experience, choose `Debug` mode.

 <img align="right" src="https://turanszkij.files.wordpress.com/2020/08/fighting_game_small-1.gif"/>